 - Timetable of the project; and

-- Identification of the group or organization (its officers, a financial statement, Tax Information, and description of its mission, as well as email, phone and website if any), and a description of the citizen organization or group requesting the grant and its mission;
+- Identification of the group or organization (its officers, a financial statement, documentation of 501(c)(3) or other tax-exempt status [if applicable], and description of its mission, as well as email, phone and website if any), and a description of the organization requesting the grant and its mission; and

 - The Commission shall approve or disapprove any request by a majority vote; and

-iii.
-The Commission may approve grants only to organizations that are public in nature and benefit persons who reside or work within the Commission area.
-The services provided by the grantee organization must not be duplicative of any that are already performed by the District Government.
+- The Commission may approve grants only to organizations that are public in nature and benefit persons who reside or work within the Commission area.
+The services provided by the grantee organization must not be duplicative of any that are already performed by the District Government; and

-- Grants may not be awarded to individuals or governmental bodies, or for any purpose for which the Commission itself may not expend funds.
+- Grants may not be awarded to individuals or governmental bodies, or for any purpose for which the Commission itself may not expend funds; and

 - Grant applications shall be submitted to the Commission no fewer than fourteen (14) days prior to the meeting at which such application is to be considered will be approved except under extraordinary circumstances that should be detailed at the Commission meeting

-Section 2 — All staff members of the Commission shall be hired by the Commission and shall serve at the pleasure of the Commission.
+Section 1 — All staff members of the Commission shall be hired by the Commission and shall serve at the pleasure of the Commission.
 The Commission shall establish position descriptions for its staff members.
-The staff members of the Commission may be hired on a full-time or part-time basis and for an indefinite or for a definite term.
-Persons hired by the Commission shall meet the qualifications established by the position description.

-Section 3 – The Commission shall maintain an office for the purposes of receiving official mail.
-Where feasible, committee meetings and special meetings may also be held in the office space.
-As availability warrants, the office space may be made available to other registered groups supporting the Dupont Circle community for the purposes of receiving official mail and holding meetings.
-Any tangible Commission supplies will be kept in a designated and secure area and will be used solely for official purposes of the Commission.
+Section 2 — The Commission shall maintain a mailing address for the purposes of receiving official and other postal mail and may maintain physical office space.
+As availability warrants, office space may be made available to other registered groups supporting the Dupont Circle community for the purposes of receiving official mail and holding meetings.
+Copies of the mailing address, and office address (as applicable), shall be made publicly available.

-Section 4 — Copies of these Bylaws shall be made available to the public.
+Section 4 — Copies of these Bylaws shall be made publicly available.